pivotalservices/sli-slo-lab/README.md

     script to install the necessary libraries and just calling a helper script that can live in this branch.
 In your bash script, it would be available in the `team-source` subdirectory of the directory the script starts in.
+1. Bash *sucks* at floating point arithmentic.
+However, the `bc` tool does not.
+If you're going to use Bash, consider installing it.

 ## Implementing `measure-sli`